osisoft/OCS-Docs/Documentation/OSIsoft_Cloud_Services.md

 ## OCS API Versioning

 New versions of the API are released when major changes occur in the OCS API.
-When a newer version of the API is released the legacy version of the API will only be supported for a period of time.
+When a newer version of the API is released, the legacy version of the API will only be supported for a period of time.
 We encourage all users to switch the newer version as soon as possible.
 Versions are inline in the routes, following the host: